Glenn Tipton: Guitars

 Tipton has used numerous guitars over the years.
 These include a 1960s Fender Stratocaster up until about 1978.
-During the period from 1978 to 1979, he used a black Gibson Les Paul Custom, and he started using a modified CBS-era Fender Stratocaster with Dimarzio Super-Distortion (humbucking) pickups.
+During the period from 1978 to 1979, he used a black Gibson Les Paul Custom, and he started using a modified CBS-era Fender Stratocaster with Dimarzio Super Distortion humbucker pickups.
 For the Screaming for Vengeance tour, he added a chrome pickguard.
 For this tour, he also played a Gibson SG Special that he spray-painted black himself.
-The SG also had a chrome pickguard and stock PAF humbuckers.
+The SG also had a chrome pickguard and stock P.A.F. humbuckers.
 Around 1984, he switched to a Hamer Phantom GT model, which was fitted with one EMG humbucker, a Kahler tremolo, and one volume pot.
 A signature model of this was developed and sold to public from 1984 to 1986.
 Tipton still uses this guitar model, but now with Seymour Duncan Blackouts active pickups.
 In 2009, Tipton took his Fender Stratocaster and Gibson SG Special out of retirement for the British Steel 30th Anniversary tour.
 As of late 2015, he is now officially endorsing ESP guitars, with his own signature model, the GT-600, which is part of ESP's LTD series of guitars and in terms of shape is modeled after ESP's Viper series of guitars.